plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_matlab_differences.md

     Why does this matter?
 We have qualitatively reproduced the results but cannot guarantee exact reproducibility of synthesis from the matlab implementation.
 This means that, in general, metamers synthesized by the two versions will differ, though we believe that the metamers synthesized by plenoptic have a lower loss (see [](ps-optimization) for more discussion).

     In particular, in order for synthesis to find good results, we use a custom loss function that reweights the model's output.
-This is described in more detail in the [](ps-optimization) notebook, but in short: we upweight the variance of the highpass residuals and remove the pixel minimum and maximum from the gradient computation (this constraint is instead captured through the range penalty that is built into the {class}`~plenoptic.synthesize.metamer.Metamer` class).
+This is described in more detail in the [](ps-optimization) notebook, but in short: we upweight the variance of the highpass residuals and remove the pixel minimum and maximum from the gradient computation (this constraint is instead captured through the range penalty that is built into the {class}`~plenoptic.Metamer` class).

 3. **Lack of redundant statistics**.
 As described [below](ps-redundant-stats), we output a different number of statistics than the Matlab implementation.
 The number of statistics returned in `plenoptic` matches the number of statistics reported in the paper, unlike the Matlab implementation.
 That is because the Matlab implementation included many redundant statistics, which were either exactly redundant (e.g., symmetric values in an auto-correlation matrix), placeholders (e.g., some 0s to make the shapes of the output work out), or not mentioned in the paper.
 The implementation included in `plenoptic` returns only the necessary statistics.